 Consistent hashing is useful for

-- sharding: minimal rebalancing of partitions while adding or removing nodes
+- Sharding: minimal rebalancing of partitions while adding or removing nodes

-- load balancing: better cache performance if same requests go to same servers
+- Load balancing: better cache performance if same requests go to same servers

 Overview